Girls' Generation Tour: Concerts

-The Seoul concert was attended by Super Junior, f(x), A Pink, 4MEN, Davichi's Kang Minkyung, as well as Kim Soo-hyun, Kim Ah-joong, Jung Ryeo-won, Park Min-young, Im Soo-hyang, Jung Joon-ho and Shin Se-kyung.

-On July 24, 2011, Sooyoung announced that the next concert will be held in Taipei City, the capital city of Taiwan.
-They also became the first foreign girl group to hold 3 days concert on Taipei Arena and drew 31,000 audiences.
+The Seoul concert was attended by Super Junior, f(x), Apink, 4Men, Davichi's Kang Minkyung, as well as Kim Soo-hyun, Kim Ah-joong, Jung Ryeo-won, Park Min-young, Im Soo-hyang, Jung Joon-ho and Shin Se-kyung.
+On July 24, 2011, Sooyoung announced that the next concert will be held in Taipei, Taiwan.
+They also became the first foreign girl group to hold 3 days concert on Taipei Arena and drew 31,000 people.

 On October 11, 2011, it was announced that the next concert will be held on December 9, 2011, in Singapore.
+It was the most expensive production among K-pop concerts in the country at the time, with a total of S$1.8 million.
+5,500 tickets were made available due to the concert's "massive staging", which were sold out in less than four hours.
 Due to overwhelming response regarding lack of tickets, it was announced on October 30, 2011, that there will be a second concert on the following day after the first night, on December 10, 2011, in Singapore.
 The concert was also held on January 15, 2012, in Hong Kong.

-And most recently, it was confirmed that Girls' Generation will perform a concert on February 12, 2012, in Bangkok, Thailand.
+It was confirmed that Girls' Generation will perform a concert on February 12, 2012, in Bangkok, Thailand.
 On January 14, Girls’ Generation broke the record for the fastest concert to sell out in Thailand.
 The highest priced tickets sold out in ten minutes.
 All 11,000 concert tickets were sold in twenty minutes, setting the record for the concert to be sold out the fastest in Thailand.
 Members of Girls' Generation announced to the fans in Thailand that Bangkok leg would be their last stop for their 2nd Asia Tour.